Exploratory Studies Highlight

 Q: Can I still graduate in four years?

 A: Students beginning in Exploratory Studies and declaring a major can graduate in four years in most cases provided that they have shared all academic interests with their academic advisor, followed their curriculum ladder, successfully completed all required courses, and taken a full course load each semester.
-If students change their mind during sophomore year into a curriculum with minimal electives, then summer school or an extra semester could be necessary.
+If students change their mind during sophomore year into a curriculum with minimal electives, then summer school or an extra semester may be necessary.

 Q: How many classes/credits should I take each semester?